 The RAC is one of the most important committees of IJC.
-The committee members, in cooperation with and under the guidance of the rabbi, are responsible for organizing all services, as well as for developing and implementing IJC’s policies related to Jewish ritual and prayer.
+The committee members, in collaboration with the Rabbinical Intern, are responsible for organizing all services, as well as for developing and implementing IJC’s policies related to Jewish ritual and prayer.
 The RAC’s contributions are felt in all aspects of the IJC (family)’s religious life.
 Committee members represent as many of the diverse elements in the IJC community as possible.

 Andres Boaz Mosquera

 In addition to its other work, the RAC coordinates the Gabbai Team.
-The Gabbaim, members of the team, join with the rabbi to ensure the smooth running of the service.
-They alsoinvite people at the service to participate at different points, primarily during the reading of the Torah.
+The Gabbaim, members of the team, help ensure the smooth running of the service.
+They also invite people at the service to participate at different points, primarily during the reading of the Torah.

 If there is a special occasion in your life that you would like to celebrate with (the) IJC (family), or something for which you would like the community’s support, please contact the rabbi or the gabbaim who will arrange the most appropriate means to do that at the upcoming service.